williamjchen/terminalchess/README.md

 Distributed under MIT License.
 See [LICENSE](./LICENSE) for more information.

 #### Stockfish
-This project uses sotkcfish.
+This project uses stockfish.
 See [license and source here](./stockfish/stockfish/).